 Thunder cracked with a sound like the world splitting as sea and sky locked in a churning wall of water that hid the horizon.
 Rain and sleet whipped across the sky like giant windblown banners while the surging bow split wagon-sized floes of ice like a giant axe head, sending chunks caroming down the length of the ship.

-Finally, when it seemed the rising ship would flip onto its back like a dying creature, it crested the wave and hung.
-Weightless.
-Then it tilted forward, causing the ice and water piled aft to race towards the bow.
-An icy avalanche scouring the deck and pummeling everything in its path.
-The ship lurched into the trough with the gaping jaws of the figurehead seeming to scream in the madness of the dive.
+Finally, when it seemed the rising ship would flip onto its back and die, it crested the wave and hung briefly weightless, before tilting forward sending the ice and water piled aft to race forward; a crushing, grinding, icy avalanche scouring the deck and pummeling everything in its path.
+The ship lurched downwards into the trough with the jaws of the figurehead seeming to howl at the madness of the dive.